 Cool, aloof, socially cautious ISTPs account for about 2-6 percent of the general population.
 Thanks to their introversion (I), ISTPs have a tendency to quietly observe and analyze events without interfering.
 Then, when they see a problem they can solve, they will typically jump in and offer a solution, surprising everyone by their resourcefulness; because ISTPs keep mainly to themselves, nobody expects this from them.
 Similarly, you don’t want to mess with ISTPs because their reaction can be very surprising, not only to you but also to themselves.

 This isn’t a problem for the ISTP, however.
 Their tendency to send mixed messages can be very confusing but also very exciting at the same time; this particular characteristic makes them very attractive to a lot of people.
 Constant switching between enthusiasm and quiet reserve keeps people off guard and makes them think about the ISTP way more than they should.
+So what about you?
+Are you a mysterious and attractive ISTP?
+This scientifically validated test will help confirm or deny your suspicions!

-And then, there will be people who will try to change the ISTP, to make him or her more predictable and reliable.
+There will be people who will try to change the ISTP, to make him or her more predictable and reliable.
 Extroverted and Judging types (E and J) , in particular, feel deeply disturbed by the ISTP’s behavior and can’t get over desire to “fix” them.
 Not a chance!
 The ISTP doesn’t want to change and may even derive a secret pleasure from not complying with social norms and remaining mysterious (source: “Type Talk”, Otto Kroeger).

 ISTPs do not believe in planning.
 Rather than planning things, they prefer to be ready for anything.
 Because they constantly scan the world and search for explanations of why things happen the way they do, ISTPs are typically well-prepared for whatever life throws at them.